-Ther are plenty of country lanes and trails around Beacon Fell.
+There are plenty of country lanes and trails around Beacon Fell.
 So if you feel like extending your ride there’s plenty of options.
-If you feel adventurous there’s plenty of good quality trails to choose from.
+If you’re feeling really adventurous there’s plenty of good quality trails to choose from.
 When you are ready to head back, option 1 is to simply return the way that you came.
 Option B is to take the road out past the visitors centre and descend until you see a left-hand turn signposted for Garstang/Preston.

 Turn left and follow the road until it ends at a T-Junction with Oakenclough Road.
 Turn left again until you reach the next junction with Bleasdale Road.
 Continue along Bleasdale road until you reach the junction with Stanalee Lane and Button street.
 Turn left at the junction and you return back to Inglewhite.
 From here you can roll all the way back to Garstang safe in the knowledge that the hard work has been done.

-A great ride for all the family, Ribble Rides – Fylde Coast follows the Fylde coastline from Lytham to Blackpool.
+A great ride for all the family, Ribble Rides – Fylde Coast traces the Fylde coastline from Lytham to Blackpool.